desserdmi/olfactory_bulb/README.md

 ### Methods

  1. Clinical data acquisition (already done)
- 2. Collecting (merge) data to one big dataset  (currently under development)
+ 2. Collecting (merge) data from different studies to one big dataset  (currently under development)
  3. Data exploration, Data cleaning and Preprocessing of collected dataset
 4. Developing an automatic feature selection algorithm in order to identify biomarkers that are relevant for